24/7 Software

 He indicated that the Queensland Government had instead received offers from the private sector to build an arena at "a fraction of the cost for taxpayers" with a call for Market Led Proposals for the venue.

-ASM Global entered an Early Operator Engagement Deed with Queensland Government in 2018 at the venue location which was chosen by the Queensland Government at the over-rail site at Roma Street.
+ASM Global entered an Early Operator Engagement Deed with the Queensland Government in 2018 for a new indoor venue to be built on an over-rail site at Roma Street - a location chosen by the then Queensland Government.

 The global venue management company noted that Brisbane has never enjoyed a purpose-built inner-city arena, adding “our city is currently served by the 12,000 seat Brisbane Entertainment Centre at Boondall, which was, ironically, built as the gymnastics venue as part of a previous Olympics bid by Brisbane in 1992."